 -Appium supports Safari on Ios and Other browsers on Android

--Supports languages like Ruby, Java, PHP, Node, Python.
+-Support languages like Ruby, Java, PHP, Node, Python.

 2. Robotium: It is a free Android UI testing tool.
 It supports in writing powerful black box test cases for Android Applications.
 It supports Android version 1.6 and above.
 The tests are written in Java language and basically, Robotium contains a library of unit tests.
 Apart from this, Robotium takes a little more effort in preparing tests, one must work with program source code to automate tests.
 Robotium does not have play record and screenshot function.